violethaze74/eclipse/README.md

 to point to appropriate JRE installations.
 Tycho further requires that a toolchain defines an `id` for the specified _Execution Environment_ identifier.
-For example, a `~/.m2/toolchains.xml` to configure Maven on macOS for Java 7, 8, and 11 toolchains might be:
+For example, a `~/.m2/toolchains.xml` to configure Maven on macOS for 8, and 11 toolchains might be:

 ```xml
 <?xml version="1.0" encoding="UTF8"?>